 No Stamp Duty is charged on the value of the movable property (furniture and fittings) being transferred with the immovable property.

 You will now take ownership of your property.
 The keys will be handed over and you are ready to move into your new home!

-Within 15 days ( as specified by legislation) from the day of the deed of transfer of property and where the property is in a registration area, your notary must apply for the registration of the property at the Land Registry.
-This is applicable to both first-time registration and subsequent registration where the property has been previously registered.
-Your Notary will be expected to provide the Land Registry with proof of ownership, at least prima facie evidence.
-This includes the legal document on which your claim is based, such as a deed, the original registration plan, and a detailed plan.
+Within 15 days ( as specified by legislation) from the day of the deed of transfer of property, and where the property is in a registration area, your notary must apply for the registration of the property at the Land Registry.
+This is applicable to both first time registration and subsequent registration where the property has been previously registered.
+Your Notary will be expected to provide the Land Registry with proof of ownership, as least prima facie evidence.
+This includes the legal document on which your claim is based, such as a deed, the original registration plan and a detailed plan.